jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 > Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming. -- Rob Pike

 Go prefers convention over configuration because configuration is limiting.
-Let's [group](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) by what one can do not by what one is.
+Let's [group](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) by what one can do not by what one is (no classes and subclasses).

 Little copying is better than little dependency.
 Cost of DRY in Go is bigger than in other languages.

 We are writing code for today, designing and architecting for tomorrow.

+Solve one problem at a time, don't be overwhelmed by everything.

 Layers of APIs:

 * High level - ease of use, exported, unit/integration tested (might replace tests below)
-* Low level - maybe exported, unit tested (might replace tests below)
+* Low level - builds on primitive layer, maybe exported, unit tested (might replace tests below)
 * Primitive level - do one thing well, not exported, unit tested

 When am I done: